-De Quervain’s Tenosynovitis: A Common Cause Of Thumb Pain
+De Quervain’s Tenosynovitis Is A Common Cause Of Thumb Pain

-De Quervain’s tenosynovitis is a condition that causes pain associated with movement of the thumb.
-The pain with this conditions is located at the wrist on the thumb side, specifically when holding your thumb out in front of you in the hitch hiking position the pain in de Quervain’s tenosynovitis is at the top part of the wrist and can extend further down the wrist towards the the thumb or up the wrist into the lower forearm.
-The cause of the thumb pain with de Quervain’s tenosynovitis is typically inflammation.
-The inflammation involves the synovium, which is the lining of the sheath surrounding the tendon as it travels across the wrist towards the thumb.
-This inflammation is a reaction to over use of the tendons that move your thumb.
+De Quervain’s tenosynovitis is a condition causing pain around the wrist at the base of the thumb.
+Discomfort is often experienced when the individual uses their thumb in a hitch hiking type posture and when performing actions where the wrist and thumb are pointing down towards the ground.
+Pain may extend from the wrist down towards the thumb, and likewise up away from the wrist into the lower forearm.
+The cause of the pain associated with de Quervain’s tenosynovitis is typically related to inflammation at least in the onset and acute phase.
+The inflammation involves the synovium, which is the inner lining of the sheath that surrounds many tendons as they travel across moving parts.
+This sheath protects, lubricates and provides nutrition to the tendon it is associated with.
+In this condition inflammation of the synovium of the sheath is in reaction to over use of the tendons that help move your thumb.

-• Palpable creaking sensations with the tendons at and above your wrist.
+• Palpable creaking sensations associated with movement of the tendons, this creaking may be palpated at, and above the wrist.

-• A “sticking” or “catching” sensation in your thumb when moving it.
+• A “sticking”, “catching”, “grabbing” type sensation of the thumb when moving it.

-Who Experiences Thumb Pain From De Quervain’s Tenosynovitis?
+Who Else Experiences De Quervain’s Related Thumb Pain?

 Disclaimer: Sydney Physio Clinic does not endorse any treatments, procedures, products mentioned.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance regarding De Quervain’s Tenosynovitis: Overuse Thumb Pain should consult his or her general practitioner or physiotherapist or suitably skilled practitioner.